 Many of our public sector end customers rely to some extent on funds from the U.S. federal government in order to purchase and pay for our solutions.
 Any reduction in federal funding for local public safety or other public sector efforts could result in our end customers having less access to funds required to continue, renew, expand or pay for our solutions.
 For example, changes in policies with respect to "sanctuary cities" may result in a reduction in federal funds available to our current or potential end customers.
-Additionally, the recent U.S. government partial shutdown, and any future U.S. government shutdowns, could result in delayed public safety spending or re-allocation of funding into other areas of public safety.
+Additionally, any future U.S. government shutdowns could result in delayed public safety spending or re-allocation of funding into other areas of public safety.
 If federal funding is reduced or eliminated and our end customers cannot find alternative sources of funding to purchase our solutions, our business will be harmed.